differentprogramming/supercomplex/README.md

 1) make it use Unicode Graphemes as the character type (and also add unicode character properties)
 2) make it run without generating code - in the same process as the specification

-Or so I thought until I realized that this uses a regex library to do part of its parsing and maybe other processing that won't work for me.
+Or so I thought until I realized that this uses a regex library to do part of its parsing and maybe other processing.
+That won't work for me.
 Also the reliance on ranges is a problem, since collations are different for different languages.

 supercomplex
 ============